humanmade/authorship/README.md

 Firstly, those plugins are great and have served us well over the years, however they all suffer from similar problems:

-* API: Lack of support for exposing author data beyond the theme, for example via the REST API, WP-CLI, and feeds
+* API: Lack of support for writing and reading author data via the REST API and WP-CLI
 * UI: Limited or custom UI that doesn't feel like a part of WordPress
 * Users: An unnecessary distinction between guest authors and actual WordPress users